Kremnica – town castle

 History

-After the foundation of the town and setting up the mint in 1328, the administrator of royal estates was located in the city.
+After the foundation of the town and setting up the mint in 1328, the administrator of royal estates was located in the town.
 He became the head of the so-called The Mining Chamber, covering the area of the 12 Upper Hungary counties.
 On behalf of the king he managed the mines, supervised the extraction and transport of ore and was responsible for the quality of the minted coins.
 As most of the mined gold and silver was flowing through Kremnica, this important place needed special protection.
-Therefore, in the first half of the fourteenth century, the hill with the church received new, stronger fortifications.
+Therefore, in the second half of the fourteenth century, the hill with the church received new, stronger fortifications.
 A town hall was also built within the stronghold, and at the end of the fourteenth century, in relation with the development of Kremnica, the church of St. Catherine and a second strip of the defensive wall were erected.

 Architecture